analogdevicesinc/ToF/README.md

 # Analog Devices 3D ToF software suite

-## This repository is work in progress.
-It is not usable at the moment.
-Don't use it!
 ## Overview
 The **ADI ToF SDK** is a cross platform library for the Analog Devices depth cameras based on the ADSD3100 TOF Signal Processor.
 It provides support for data processing on the embedded processor platform as well as for USB, Ethernet or Wi-Fi to connect to a host computer.
 This flexibility enables evaluation across a wide range of use cases and environments.